Teranis/Cell_ACDC/docs/source/getting-started.rst

 -------------------------
 **2. Launch segmentation module…**

-This module can be used to segment and track objects in your data.
+This module can be used to **segment and track objects** in your data.
 A plethora of options are available already, and new ones are added constantly.
-You can also add your own models, a tutorial for this will be added in the future.
+You can also add **your own models**, for this please see `this guide <https://cell-acdc.readthedocs.io/en/latest/models.html#adding-a-new-model>`__.

-Upon launching the module, you first will be prompted to select a folder.
+Upon launching the module, you first will be prompted to **select a folder**.
 This process is the same as before.
-Next, like before, you are prompted to select a channel which should be used for segmentation.
+Next, like before, you are prompted to select a channel which should be **used for segmentation**.

-After a short wait, you are prompted to select the model you want to use for **segmentation**, after which one needs to confirm the parameters for segmentation as well as post processing.
+After a short wait, you are prompted to **select the model** you want to use for **segmentation**, after which one needs to confirm the parameters for segmentation as well as post processing.

-Next, you can select a stop frame if you don't want to segment and track the entire experiment.
-Lastly, you need to select the model which should be used for **tracking**.
+Next, you can **select a stop frame** if you don't want to segment and track the entire experiment.
+Lastly, you need to **select the model** which should be used for **tracking**.
 The process now begins, and you can lay back and watch the computer work for you.

 .. figure:: https://raw.githubusercontent.com/SchmollerLab/Cell_ACDC/main/docs/source/images/Seg1.png?raw=true
     :target: https://raw.githubusercontent.com/SchmollerLab/Cell_ACDC/main/docs/source/images/Seg1.png